darrylcauldwell/darrylcauldwell.github.io/_posts/2019-08-01-cloud-assembly-ansible.markdown

 * Windows guests as Ansible engine only runs on Linux
 * Large deployments require centralized control for day two operations

 An simplified example of how to deploy an application using this deployment architecture using Cloud Assembly is described [here](https://github.com/darrylcauldwell/titoAnsible).
+This also includes a simplified example of how Ansible server can be used for day two operations for servers of a specific type.